 Baby theft prevention wristbands use the RFID technology.
-The wristbands include mother wristbands and baby wristbands.
-Both mother wristbands and baby wristbands include two radio modules, including one 433 MHz radio module and one 125 KHz radio module.
+They include mother wristbands and baby wristbands.
+Both incorporate two radio modules, including one 433 MHz radio module and one 125 kHz radio module.
 The 433 MHz radio module is responsible for communicating with RFID readers and receiving/sending RFID information.
-The 125 KHz radio module of a mother wristband periodically sends RFID Beacon frames.
-The 125 KHz radio module of a baby wristband works in listening mode and listens on 125 KHz Beacon frames sent by mother wristbands or exit monitors.
-Baby theft prevention includes mother-baby matching, area location of babies, and geo-fence for baby theft prevention.
+The 125 kHz radio module of a mother wristband periodically sends RFID Beacon frames.
+The 125 kHz radio module of a baby wristband works in listening mode and listens on 125 kHz Beacon frames sent by mother wristbands or exit monitors.
+Baby theft prevention includes mother-baby matching, area location of babies, and geo-fence activation for baby theft prevention.